keiserlab/exceiver/README.md

 ## training

-`pytorch-lightning` makes distributed training easy and CLI access to a host of hyperparameters by running `scripts/train.py`:
+`pytorch_lightning` makes distributed training easy and CLI access to a host of hyperparameters by running `scripts/train.py`:

 ```
 python train.py --name MODELNAME